n8layer/n8n-nodes-1password/README.md

 # n8n-nodes-_node-name_

 This is an n8n community node.
-It lets you use CIPP in your n8n workflows.
+It lets you use 1Password in your n8n workflows.

 _App/service name_ is _one or two sentences describing the service this node integrates with_.